thewoolleyman/boxbuilder/README.markdown

 * Boxbuilder was developed and tested on OSX and Ubuntu.
 It is intended to be portable across all Bash platforms, but there may be differences in Bash implementations.
 Please report bugs!

+* Boxbuilder is opinionated.
+It assumes you are going to install Ruby and Chef via RVM as a non-root user.
+It gives you as much control as possible over these tasks, and leaves everything else up to your Chef recipes.
+It is written in Bash, and tries to be as portable as possible across platforms and distros.
+If there's something you think boxbuilder should do but doesn't, please speak up!

 ----
 &nbsp;